smart-on-fhir/fhir-crawler/README.md

 The script will display some basic stats in the terminal, and will also generate two log files within the output folder (where the NDJSON files are downloaded):
 - `error_log.txt` contains any errors encountered while exporting data.
-Those errors are more or less unoredictable, thus the log is in plain text format.
+Those errors are more or less unpredictable, thus the log is in plain text format.
 - `request_log.tsv` contains information about HTTP requests and responses.
   These logs have a predictable structure so the TSV format was chosen to make them easier to consume by both humans and spreadsheet apps.